GlobalFishingWatch/globalfishingwatch.github.io/_posts/2016-12-21-Web-visualization-at-scale.md

 Tiled server side rasterization on the other hand does not have any size limitations beyond your server farms capacity.
 And even that, which  is not even a hard limit, as you can either pre-generate all tiles spending whatever time necessary to do so, or generate tiles and cache them on the fly depending on your specific data and usage patterns.

 Neither of these two approaches fit our data.
 The data size is too big for client side javascript rendering.
 However, rasterizing in three dimensions (lat, lon, time) generates too big tiles that are too large.
-There has been some preliminary work by others to solve this using video compression but [why didn’t this work for us].
+There has been some preliminary work by others to solve this using video compression, but such a solution would limit some of the interactivity and our ability to style the visualization.

 # Sketching our solution